11 Best ATS CRM for Recruiting Agencies

 Finally, compliance and reporting matter.
 Staffing agencies need audit trails, candidate consent tracking, and detailed analytics on time-to-fill, placement rates, and revenue per recruiter.
 When your ATS and CRM share a database, reporting becomes dramatically simpler and more accurate.

-Quick comparison: 11 best ATS CRM tools for recruiting agencies
+Quick comparison: 11 ATS CRM platforms for recruiting agencies in 2026

 The 11 Best ATS & CRM in 2026